trunghjieu2506/tp/docs/DeveloperGuide.md

 - Easy and fast, keyboard-based way of recording transactions.
 - No setup or signup — works locally and offline.
 - Lightweight and highly customizable.
-- Centralizes expenses, incomes, budgets, savings, and loans.
+- Centralizes expenses, incomes, budgets, savings, and loanManager.

 ## Appendix B: User Stories